• Skip to primary navigation

 The olive oil is the secret for getting these to crisp perfectly.
 No deep frying necessary!
 Just crunchy, golden chips, beautifully seasoned, and with a slight kick of spiciness.

 Of course, no chips would be complete without a dipping sauce.
-This onion dip is so versatile and perfect for dipping pretty much anything.
+My easy-to-make Caramelized Onion Dip Recipe (in the pictures) is so versatile and perfect for dipping pretty much anything.
 My kids ended up dipping other vegetables in it too.

-These chips are sure to put a smile on your family’s face.
-They are such a healthy, easy, and delicious alternative to traditional fried potato chips.
-And this dip just makes them a thousand times better.
+These chips are sure to put a smile on your family’s faces.
+They are such a nutritious, easy, and delicious alternative to traditional fried potato chips.
+And a dip just makes them a thousand times better.

 I read recently that potato chips are the number one snack food in America.
 I don’t know if that’s true, but I do know that these chips were the number one snack food in my family’s house this weekend. 😉

-Irish Nachos These pub-style potatoes are a fun twist on traditional nachos.
-Crispy, seasoned potato slices are drowned in cheese, bacon, and green onions.
+Irish Nachos Topped with Corned Beef – These pub-style potatoes are a fun twist on traditional nachos.
+Crispy, seasoned potato slices are drowned in cheese, and topped with corned beef.

 Want to save this recipe?
 Pin it!